-- 14.1 A 'casual officer' shall mean a person who is employed by the hour and paid on an hourly basis to cover genuine temporary need, including seasonal needs. - 14.2 A casual officer shall be paid for work performed inside the attendance bandwidth at an hourly rate based on the appropriate salary of one of the classification levels prescribed in Schedule 6. - 14.3 In calculating the hourly rate, a 25% loading will be paid to officers appointed on a casual basis, in recognition that casuals do not have access to certain entitlements. - 14.4 Casual officers are not entitled to the following: - paid leave (except long service leave); - payment for public holidays not worked; and - allowances unless otherwise provided for elsewhere in this Agreement. - 14.5 For work performed outside the attendance bandwidth, payment will be made at the rate determined in accordance with clause 14.2 without the 25% loading, plus: - Monday to Friday 40% - Saturday, Sunday or a public holiday 100% - 14.6 Casual officers directed to leave work: Where there is insufficient work available on any one day, and a casual officer is directed to leave work, that officer will receive payment for the hours worked and for the remainder of the previously agreed hours of work for that day. - 14.7 Employment may be terminated: The employment of a casual may be terminated at any time provided that the officer is entitled to receive payment for the hours the officer was appointed to work on the day the officer is advised of the termination of employment.
+- 14.1 A 'casual officer' shall mean a person who: - (a) is a casual employee as defined by the Fair Work Act 2009; and - (b) is employed by the hour and paid on an hourly basis to cover genuine temporary need, including seasonal needs. - 14.2 A casual officer shall be paid for work performed inside the attendance bandwidth at an hourly rate based on the appropriate salary of one of the classification levels prescribed in Schedule 6. - 14.3 In calculating the hourly rate, a 25% loading will be paid to officers appointed on a casual basis, in recognition that casuals do not have access to certain entitlements. - 14.4 Casual officers are not entitled to the following: - paid leave (except long service leave and domestic family violence and abuse leave); - payment for public holidays not worked; and - allowances unless otherwise provided for elsewhere in this Agreement. - 14.5 For work performed outside the attendance bandwidth, payment will be made at the rate determined in accordance with clause 14.2 without the 25% loading, plus: - Monday to Friday 40% - Saturday, Sunday or a public holiday 100% - 14.6 Casual officers directed to leave work: Where there is insufficient work available on any one day, and a casual officer is directed to leave work, that officer will receive payment for the hours worked and for the remainder of the previously agreed hours of work for that day. - 14.7 Employment may be terminated: The employment of a casual may be terminated at any time provided that the officer is entitled to receive payment for the hours the officer was appointed to work on the day the officer is advised of the termination of employment.